 Hot Tip: Rates for packages and hotels can be complicated.
 When comparison shopping, always read the terms closely to make sure you’re comparing the same things (instead of comparing a non-refundable rate with a fully refundable one, for example).

-That’s a sizeable discount, especially considering the included perks.
+That’s a sizable discount, especially considering the included perks.
 Even excluding the flights, Costco wins: $1,776 vs. a minimum of $1,887 booking directly through the hotel.

 But just to keep things complicated: Delta also offers vacation packages.
 The same flights, hotel room (non-refundable), and shared airport transportation cost $2,250, which was far and away the winner.
 This only included the flight and hotel room.